What Is The Difference Between High and Low Risk Foods?

 - Keeping refrigerated produce below 5°c ensures it remains below the designated ‘danger zone’ where bacteria can form and multiply in ever-expanding numbers.

-- Storing food at -18°c: Sealing refrigerated items properly preserves nutritional value, texture quality, and flavour, as well as preventing cross-contamination.
+- Storing food at -18°c: Sealing refrigerated items properly preserves their nutritional value, texture quality, and flavour and prevents cross-contamination.

 - Storing raw and cooked foods separately Minimises any further likelihood of cross-contamination.